Kairzhan/DUGKS-GPU/README.md

 ### Laminar channel flow

 Laminar channel flow is considered in this example.
 Channel center max. velocity is set to 0.1.
-To run this case use following commands:
+To run this case use the following commands:

 ```bash
 # Cd into example folder